 eMuleBB Product Guide¶

-eMuleBB is the broadband edition of classic eMule.
-It keeps the native Windows desktop workflow and stock-compatible eD2K/Kad behavior while adding modern defaults, stronger profile handling, large-library support, diagnostics, and a trusted local REST/controller surface.
+eMuleBB keeps the native Windows desktop workflow and stock-compatible eD2K/Kad behavior while adding modern defaults, stronger profile handling, large-library support, diagnostics, and a trusted local REST/controller surface.

 This is the product manual entry point.
 It links to focused guide chapters and summarizes the behavior that matters when operating the app.

-eMuleBB is for users and operators who want a long-running native eMule client:
+eMuleBB is for users and operators who want a long-running native eMule client with explicit control:

 - power users with sustained broadband upload capacity